 How much is SMP

 For the first six weeks of maternity leave, SMP is paid at 90% of your average gross weekly earnings (that is, before tax and National Insurance contributions are deducted).
-For the remaining weeks, it is paid at 90 per cent of your gross weekly earnings or £136.78 a week, whichever is lower.
+For the remaining weeks, it is paid at 90 per cent of your gross weekly earnings or £138.18 a week (£139.58 from 6 April 2015), whichever is lower.